postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

 Select **Create Workspace**.

 Postman will switch to your new workspace when you create it.
-You can then start working or [**Invite**](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces) people to join your new workspace.
 Move between workspaces at any time by selecting from the dropdown **Workspaces** list in the upper left.

+## Next steps

+After you create a new workspace, you can select **Invite** to [invite](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces) people to join your new workspace.

 <img alt="Change workspace with newly created in view" src="https://assets.postman.com/postman-docs/workspace-switcher-with-new-wkspc-v9.1.jpg" width="300px"/>